 Required testing for nursing

 All nursing applicants must pass the Health Education Systems, Inc. (HESI) admission assessment exam with a score of 75 or higher.
 This examination measures general aptitude for nursing.
 HESI A2 composite scores must be within the last two (2) years.
 The HESI admission exam may be completed twice per admission cycle.
-The attemps must be a minimum of 45 days apart.
+The attempts must be a minimum of 45 days apart.
 The exam may be taken four times in a 12-month period.

 TESTING DATES & TIMES